-The procedures for both local and foreign or International NGO registration are similar, apart from that in registering a foreign or International NGO additional requirements are needed to the satisfaction of the NGO coordination Board.
+The procedures for both local and International NGO registration are similar, apart from that in registering a International NGO additional requirements, are needed to the satisfaction of the NGO coordination Board.

-Among the top three officials, one of them MUST be a Kenyan as a basic requirement for all foreign or International based NGOs.
+Among the top three officials, one of them MUST be a Kenyan as a basic requirement for all International based NGOs.

 Another requirement for an NGO to be registered, is that it would have to demonstrate an act of public good that it will benefit and improve the lives of the population and the citizens’